msainsburydale/NeuralEstimators.jl/docs/src/workflow/examples.md

 Z_val   = simulate(θ_val, m)
 ```

+Note that [`simulate`](@ref) is a generic function that the user may overload to define their simulator, as we've done above; however, it does not matter how the data are simulated (i.e., one may simulate data using other programming languages, e.g., `R` or `python`).

 We now design architectures for the inner and outer neural networks, $\boldsymbol{\psi}(\cdot)$ and $\boldsymbol{\phi}(\cdot)$ respectively, in the Deep Sets framework, and initialise the neural estimator as a [`DeepSet`](@ref) object.

 ```